 - Ability to interpret literary, historical and bibliographical scholarship for the general public.

 - Ability to communicate effectively with colleagues, researchers, students, and critics.
 Strong writing and public speaking skills.

-- Reading knowledge of Latin and at least one other foreign language (French, German, Italian).
+- Reading knowledge of Latin preferred, and at least one other European language.